Night Sweats, Cough: Signals of Health Issues?

 A cough generally occurs due to an infection or chronic condition.
-Frequently these infections or diseases causing the cough will cause other symptoms, such as fevers, chills, and excessive sweating/night sweats.
+Frequently, these infections or diseases causing the cough will cause other symptoms, such as fevers, chills, and excessive sweating/night sweats, that may require medications for management.
 The following conditions generally cause these symptoms:

 • Common colds